waynodiablo/Oystercard/further_javascript/github_profiles.md

 * :pill: [grunt](https://github.com/makersacademy/course/blob/master/pills/grunt.md)
 * :pill: [angularjs](https://github.com/makersacademy/course/blob/master/pills/angularjs.md)

-##Version 0 - jQuery prototype
+##Version 0 - jQuery prototype & warmup

 Let's have a look at a quick prototype of what we will be trying to build, and discuss why we might want to use a framework to achieve the same goals:

 * [jQuery prototype](https://github.com/makersacademy/course/blob/master/further_javascript/jQuery.md)

+While you're here, also check out [this article on things you should know about JavaScript](http://skim.la/2012/02/06/things-you-should-know-about-javascript/), and amuse yourself with [this video on some of the fun surprises JavaScript has up its sleeve](https://www.destroyallsoftware.com/talks/wat)

 ##Version 1 - Intro to Angular

 * [Github profiles with Angular walkthrough](https://github.com/makersacademy/course/blob/master/further_javascript/angularjs.md)

-##Version 2 - More info & Protractor
+##Version 2 - More info

 Try to get your version looking more like the mockup.
 What kind of tests can you add to